Lisa Ellis

 Lisa Brehm Ellis Portrait

-As the former president of the non-profit organization Sacred Threads, Lisa directed a biennial exhibition that celebrated the profound themes of spirituality, joy, inspiration, healing, grief, and peace/brotherhood through heartfelt quilts.
-While the exhibit has transitioned from the Washington DC area, Lisa remains integral to its legacy, serving as treasurer and mentor to a new leadership team while facilitating the exhibit's relocation to Indianapolis.
+As chair of Sacred Threads, Lisa directed its biennial exhibition of quilts on themes of spirituality, joy, healing, grief, and peace.
+Though the exhibit has moved from Washington, DC to Indianapolis, she continues to serve as treasurer and mentor to its new leadership team.